Coral-Protocol/build-agentic-software-w-coral-os-agents/README.md

 ### Key Features

 - **Leverage Pre-built Agents**
-  Accelerate your development by integrating specialized, ready-to-use agents created by the community.
+  Accelerate your development by integrating specialised, ready-to-use agents created by the community.

 - **Framework/Language Agnostic**
   Flexibly develop and deploy agents using any programming framework or language of your choice.